Satisfactory Academic Progress (SAP)

 Only one appeal will be reviewed in any given semester.
-The deadline to turn in an appeal is two months after the first class day of the semester in question (15 days after the first class day of summer one).
+The deadline to turn in an appeal is 9 weeks after the first-class day of the semester in question.
 Students are responsible for checking the status of their appeals under Financial Aid on Texan Connect.
 They may expect their appeal decision one to two weeks after submission.
 The student also receives an email to his or her SPC email address with the appeal decision.

 Financial Aid Probation

 A student with an approved Financial Aid appeal is on Financial Aid Probation.
 The requirements for continuing on Probation are:

 - Complete an academic plan with an Advisor in the Advising and Testing Center.
 This plan will determine how many semesters it will take to be meeting Satisfactory Academic Progress.

 - Successfully complete all coursework while on Probation.
 This means the student cannot withdraw, be dropped from, or fail any course while on an Approved Appeal Status.